ivansherbs/insights.ivansherbs.com/herbs/menstrual-cramps-recipe/en.md

 ## Dosage and course of treatment

 Begin 2-3 days before menstruation starts.
 Drink **1 cup** before meals **2 times daily**.
 End when menstruation is over.

-The severity of pain can be expected to be reduced after 2 treatment cycles.
+The best results are obtained after two cycles of treatment.

 [Start your trial now](#todo-add-page-link)